renatootescu/ETL-pipeline/README.md

 ## Scenario

-The Romanian counties COVID-19 data, provided by https://datelazi.ro/ and loaded as a json in the s3 bucket, contains COVID-19 data for each county, including the total COVID numbers from one day to the next.
+The Romanian COVID-19 data, provided by https://datelazi.ro/, contains COVID-19 data for each county, including the total COVID numbers from one day to the next.
 It does not contain the difference in numbers between the days (i.e. for county X in day 1 there were 7 cases, in day 2 there were 37 cases).
+This data is loaded as a json file in the s3 bucket.

 Find the differences between days for all counties (i.e. for county X there were 30 more cases in day 2 than in day 1).
 If the difference is smaller than 0 (e.g. because of a data recording error), then the difference for that day should be 0.